-When I joined, they had a free prototype with a lot of signups of highly desirable companies but practically no repeat engagement metrics, showing that they had an interesting value proposition that the product wasn't fulfilling.
+At the time, they had a free prototype with a lot of signups of very influential companies but practically no repeat engagement metrics, showing that they had an interesting value proposition but the product wasn't fulfilling expectations.

 In Austin, we hosted our own event with panelists from our user base and I gave product demos to VIP guests that we targeted in advance.

 I'm in my sweet spot when I'm regularly meeting with a small base of enthusiastic early adopters and cycling through experiments until we find the features that take off with a larger audience.
-It's a different kind of slow burn compared to the firefighter work in the first phase.
+Feature development is a different kind of slow burn compared to rapid firefighter work, like in the initial redesign.

 Sure enough, we eventually found the solution: to redesign a little-used feature called partnerships, turning it into a vendor database to help track complicated customer relationships.
 See the second video above for more info.